MFL

 What is the intent of our MFL curriculum?

-Our aim is to develop the confidence and competence of each child in the foreign language they are learning.
-Our goal is for them to be passionate, curious and confident about their own foreign language learning abilities when they finish the primary school phase of their education.
+Our intent is to develop the confidence and competence of each child in French.
+Our goal is for them to be passionate, curious and confident about their own foreign language learning abilities when they finish the primary school phase of their education, preparing them for language learning at secondary school,

 How do we implement our MFL curriculum?